josema03/tb-challenge/README.md

 This should start the app locally and you should be able to see it by visiting `http://localhost:3000` in your browser

+The express server should start running on port 8080

 ## How to start the app without Docker

 Before following any other steps inside the subfolders, you have to install all the dependencies.
 This can be done by running `npm install` or `yarn` at the project root folder or at each of the subfolders.